proc7ts/supply/README.md

 # Unexpected Aborts

-An unexpected abort happens when any supply is [cut off] with some reason, but there is no cut off callback registered.
+An unexpected abort happens when any supply [cut off] with some reason, but there is no cut off callback registered.

 By default, an unexpected abort reason is logged to console.
 This behavior can be changed by assigning another unexpected abort handler with `Supply.onUnexpectedAbort()` static method.